-But how can you integrate your social media efforts into a longer and cohesive digital marketing plan?
+But how can you integrate your social media efforts into a more extended and cohesive digital marketing plan?
 That's what you're about to find out.
-First, have in mind that social media marketing can be expensive and demands constant investments in a number of different Ads, be it on Facebook, Instagram, or even LinkedIn.
+First, have in mind that social media marketing can be expensive and demands constant investments in several different Ads, be it on Facebook, Instagram, or even LinkedIn.

 Let's talk about something first: as you start your social media marketing plan, you need to figure out what you want and have an end-game in mind.
 It could be sales, brand awareness, engagement - the whole lot.
 That changes your perception about your investment, as you will develop metrics to understand what happens and prioritize new spending between your different ads across the social networks.

-Also, social media is great for increasing community engagement.
-You can also make your own customers promote you instead, grabbing their attention (and making them share your message with their friends).
-Your fans can be the best salesman that there is, but you got to give them a little push.
+Also, social media is excellent for increasing community engagement.
+You can also make your customers promote you instead, grabbing their attention (and making them share your message with their friends).
+Your fans can be the best salesman, but you've got to give them a little push.

-Facebook, the prime social network, and still the main option.
-It's very important that you contemplate this network on your social media marketing plan.
+Facebook, the prime social network, and still the first option.
+You must contemplate this network on your social media marketing plan.
 The audience is very diverse, going from your teenage cousin to your aunt that barely knows how to use a smartphone.
-It's very good to generate leads, sales, and grow your brand's audience.
+It's excellent to generate leads, sales, and grow your brand's audience.
 The marketing tools there are the best available.

-YouTube, the most important video website on the internet.
+YouTube, which is the most crucial video website on the internet.
 Use it if you have video ads.
 The audience is also very diverse, and it's very good to drive sales and grow the brand's audiences.

 Instagram, this network is associated with Millenials and Gen Z, and also with stunning visuals.
-Use interesting images, and it will do wonders for your brand's audience and awareness.
+Use exciting images, and it will do wonders for your brand's audience and awareness.

 Pinterest, if your customers are female, then Pinterest is an excellent option - as women vastly outnumber men there.